logo

 Eccentric Behavior

 A common trait of individuals with a personality disorder is their unpredictable behavior.
 From their mood and temper to their actions and reactions, nothing is constant or typical.
-They'll be more likely to indulge in impulsive decisions and poorly-judged choices, alongside being highly prone to oddities like always walking by a particular lane, eating food in a specific order and so on.
-If the person living with a personality disorder experiences a deviation from such set patterns of functioning, they can produce very passionate responses.
+They'll be more likely to indulge in impulsive and poorly judged decisions.
+They'll also be highly prone to oddities like always walking by a particular lane, eating food in a specific order, etc. If the person living with a personality disorder experiences a deviation from such set patterns of functioning, they can produce very passionate responses.

 Personality Disorder